NMIRacle: Multi-modal Generative Molecular Elucidation from IR and NMR Spectra: Methods

 \subsubsection{Stage 2: spectra-to-molecule fine-tuning}

 In the second stage, we fine-tune the fragment-conditioned generator $p_{\phi}(\mathbf{y} \mid \mathbf{c})$, previously trained under the count-aware fragment encoding scheme, to map spectroscopic measurements $\mathcal{S}$ directly to molecular SMILES.
 Rather than conditioning on count-aware fragment encodings $\{\mathbf{h}_j\}$, the model now conditions on latent spectral embeddings produced by a multi-spectral encoder $q_{\psi}$ (Eq.~\ref{eq:determ_mapping}).
-These embeddings serve as a continuous proxy for the fragment-level representation learned in pre-training, thereby preserving the same generative interface while adapting it to spectral inputs. \paragraph{Multi-spectral encoder} Each input spectrum $\mathbf{s}_i \in \mathbb{R}^{n_i}$ from modality $i \in \{\text{IR},\,{}^1\text{H-NMR},\,{}^{13}\text{C-NMR}\}$ is processed by a modality-specific encoder $E_{\text{spec}}^{(i)}$.
-The encoder extracts modality-specific features and projects them into a shared embedding space of dimension $d$.
-For IR and ${}^1\text{H-NMR}$ spectra, we first apply 1D convolutional layers to capture local peak patterns and compress the signal into feature maps $\mathbf{Z}_i \in \mathbb{R}^{s_i \times c_i}$.
-A learnable linear projection $P^{(i)} \in \mathbb{R}^{c_i \times d}$ maps these features to token embeddings with hidden dimensionality $d$.
-To retain spectral ordering, we add learnable positional encodings $\mathbf{W}^{pos}_i \in \mathbb{R}^{s_i \times d}$:
+These embeddings serve as a continuous proxy for the fragment-level representation learned in pre-training, thereby preserving the same generative interface while adapting it to spectral inputs.